acekl1ly/my_configs/README.md

-This configs are backups and work of hours of googling and searching
+This configs are backups and effort of hours of googling and debugging